Choosing Sake for Keto: Low-Carb Options and Drinking Tips

 It is important to note that the entire 6oz bottle is not recommended to drink while following keto because of the high carb content, but this may work if shared with the table.
 Another option to scope out the freshest sake could be to look behind the bar and see which bottle was opened most recently.

-3. Serving Size: While the answer to is sake keto is a yes, serving size is very important.
+3. Serving Size: Although sake is considered keto-friendly, it’s important to pay attention to serving size.
 1 ounce of sake is 1.5 grams of carbs.
 There are a variety of different sizes someone could order in a restaurant.

 • Shaku: The smallest amount which is about 0.5oz.
 This is a great option if someone wants a taste of the sake.